gaak99/emacs-bloomfilter/README.md

 ## Note Jenkins hash function

-The included el implementation is not exactly the one in the C version on the wikipedia page -- see here[^3] for full details and how the Emacs 25 dynamic module can be used to run the C one (if needbe).
+The included el implementation results don't match the one in the C version on the wikipedia page (but is probably ok for non-production use) but Emacs 25 dynamic module feature may solve it.[^3]

 # Public API